NiczSpeed/Hotel_ML_Reservation_Service/README.md

 ---

-#### 🛡️ Encryption classes
+#### 🛡️ Encryption Classes
 This diagram illustrates encryption classes in service

 🔗 [View the encryption classes](docs/Entity/Hotel_ML_Reservation_Service_Diagram_encryption.svg)

 ---

-#### 🚨 Exception classes
+#### 🚨 Exception Classes
 This diagram illustrates exception classes in service

 🔗 [View the exception classes](docs/Entity/Hotel_ML_Reservation_Service_Diagram_Exceptions.svg)

 ---

-#### ⚙️ Configuration classes
+#### ⚙️ Configuration Classes
 This diagram ilustrates configuration classes in service

 🔗 [View the configuration classes](docs/Entity/Hotel_ML_Reservation_Service_Diagram_Configuration.svg)

 ---

-#### 💼 Business logic classes
+#### 💼 Business Logic Classes
 This diagram ilustrates Business logic classes in service.

-The diagram presents the concepts of Coordinator, Producer, Listener, Listener-Coordinator, and Listener-Responder, defining roles in a Kafka-based and multithreaded architecture.
+The diagram presents the concepts of Producer, Listener, Listener-Coordinator, and Listener-Responder, defining roles in a Kafka-based and multithreaded architecture.

-* Coordinator – retrieves data, opens a new thread, invokes the Producer, and waits up to 5 seconds for a Consumer response.
 * Producer – sends data to the appropriate services via Apache Kafka brokers.
 * Listener – listens for messages on a specific topic and forwards them for further processing.
 * Listener-Coordinator – both listens for messages and distributes information to multiple services using multithreading.